jmacheta/cubemx-cmake/README.md

 ## Limitations

 By desing I only support CubeMX Makefile projects.
 If provided .ioc file uses different generator, it will be overriden (see cubemx_generate_script)

+## Non-Affiliation Disclaimer

+This package is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by STMicroelectronics.
+All product and company names are the registered trademarks of their original owners.
+The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.